MasqueradeOfSilence/MasqueradeOfSilence/README.md

 Formal Education:

 - B.S.
 Computer Science: Animation Emphasis, class of 2019.
 Minors in Creative Writing and Mathematics.
 - M.S.
-Computer Science, expected 2023.
+Computer Science, focusing on fluid simulation, expected 2023.

 <!---
 MasqueradeOfSilence/MasqueradeOfSilence is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.